catseye/ALPACA/doc/ALPACA.markdown

 of a state referent, the second term is a class referent.
 An example will be given under "Classes", below.

-An adjacency comparison is an expression consisting of an integer from 1 to 8 followed by a state or class referent.
-It evaluates to true only if the cell has at least that many (Moore?) neighbours of that state or class.
-(TODO: extend to other neighbourhoods.)
+An adjacency comparison is an expression consisting of an integer greater than or equal to 1, followed by an optional neighbourhood specifier, followed by a state or class referent.
+It evaluates to true only if the cell has at least that many neighbours of that state or class, in that neighbourhood.
+If no neighbourhood is given, a Moore neighbourhood is assumed.

 ### Classes ###

 A class declaration defines the general behaviour of a number of states.
-Each state can belong to many classes, and are listed in overload order.
-Classes can have their own rules, and the `is` operator can be used to check for any of the states of a class instead of a single state.
+Classes can have their own rules, and these are shared by all states which are members of the class.

+Example: a cellular automaton with three states, two of which are members of the same class.

+    state " " Space
+      to Space when true;
+    class Animal
+      to Space when > Space;
+    state "*" Dog is Animal
+      to Cat when ^ Cat;
+    state "#" Cat is Animal
+      to Dog when ^ Dog.

+Each state can belong to zero or more classes.
+When it belongs to more than one, class the transition rules for each class are applied in order the classes are listed in the state definition.

+(TODO: Do the rules in a state take precedence over rules inherited from the class?
+May need to fix next example.)

+Example: a cellular automaton with two states and two classes, where both states are members of both classes, but they inherit in different orders.
+In it, Ones always remain Ones, and Twos always remain Twos.

+    class AlphaType
+      to One when true;
+    class BetaType
+      to Two when true;
+    state "1" One is AlphaType is BetaType to Two when true;
+    state "2" Two is BetaType is AlphaType to One when true.

+In a transition rule, a class-inclusion comparison may be used by giving a state referent, the token `is`, and the name of a class.
+Intuitively, this evaluates to true if the state so referred to is a member of that class.

+Example: (TODO describe)

+    state " " Space
+      to Space when true;
+    class Animal
+      to Space when > is Animal;
+    state "*" Dog is Animal
+      to Cat when not ^ is Animal;
+    state "#" Cat is Animal
+      to Dog when not ^ is Animal.

+### Neighbourhoods ###

+Example:

+    neighbourhood Moore
+      (< > ^ v ^> ^< v> v<);
+    state " " Space
+      to Active when 1 Moore Active;
+    state "*" Active
+      to Space when 4 (^ v < >) Space.

 ### Initial Configuration ###